Faisalse/IntentAwareRS/README.md

   <li>Run the command to mount the current directory <i>IntentAwareRS</i> to the docker container named as <i>IntentAwareRS_container</i>: <code>docker run --name IntentAwareRS_container  -it -v "$(pwd):/IntentAwareRS" -it shefai/IntentAwareRS</code>.
 If you have the support of CUDA-capable GPUs then run the following command to attach GPUs with the container: <code>docker run --name IntentAwareRS_container  -it --gpus all -v "$(pwd):/IntentAwareRS" -it shefai/IntentAwareRS</code></li>
 <li>If you are already inside the runing container, run the command to navigate to the mounted directory <i>IntentAwareRS</i>: <code>cd /IntentAwareRS</code> otherwise starts the "IntentAwareRS"</li>
-<li>Finally, follow the given instructions to run the experiments for each model </li>
 </ul>
 <h5>Using Anaconda</h5>
   <ul>